-The number of individuals who reported using CNS depressants (e.g., tranquilizers, barbiturates, benzodiazepines, sedatives) decreased significantly by 36.3% in the 6 months before entering the recovery center to the 6 months before follow-up (see Table AC.5).
+The number of individuals who reported using CNS depressants (e.g., tranquilizers, barbiturates, benzodiazepines, sedatives) decreased significantly by 31.9% in the 6 months before entering the recovery center to the 6 months before follow-up (see Table AC.4).
+There were no gender differences at intake and there were too few individuals who reported using CNS depressants at follow-up to examine for a gender difference.

-''' FIGURE AC.5.
-CNS DEPRESSANT USE FOR INDIVIDUALS WHO WERE NOT IN A CONTROLLED ENVIRONMENT THE ENTIRE PERIOD BEFORE ENTERING THE RECOVERY CENTER (N = 229) '''
+FIGURE AC.4.
+CNS DEPRESSANT USE FOR INDIVIDUALS WHO WERE NOT IN A CONTROLLED ENVIRONMENT THE ENTIRE PERIOD BEFORE ENTERING THE RECOVERY CENTER (N = 238)